Blankscreen-exe/Blankscreen-exe/README.md

 I run a community of learners focused on **practical software development**, **corporate warzone** and the things I **learned with experience**.
 The community emphasizes hands-on learning, real-world problem solving, and collaborative growth through discussions, projects, and guided sessions.

 Some repositories here are created or maintained as learning resources for this community.

+If you are interested in joining the community, reach me out on [Discord](https://discordapp.com/users/blankscreen.exe) or [LinkedIn](https://www.linkedin.com/in/hammadai).

 ## 🧰 Tech Stack